Carl Weiss: Biography

-The Pavy-Opelousas connection

-In 1933, Weiss married Yvonne Louise Pavy (1908–1963) of Opelousas, the seat of St. Landry Parish.
-The couple had one son, Carl Austin Weiss Jr., who was born in 1934, shortly before his father's death, and he died August 2, 2019.
-Pavy was the daughter of Judge Benjamin Henry Pavy (1874–1943) and Ida Veazie (died 1941).
-The Pavy family was part of an anti-Long political faction.
-Judge Pavy's brother Felix Octave Pavy (1879–1962), a physician in Leonville and Opelousas, had run for lieutenant governor in 1928 on an intraparty ticket, and had been defeated by Paul N. Cyr, a Jeanerette dentist who was endorsed by Long.

-Similarly, Judge Pavy, Weiss's father-in-law, was the Sixteenth Judicial District Court state judge from St. Landry and Evangeline parishes.
-He did not seek reelection in 1936, after Long had the legislature gerrymander the seat to include a majority of pro-Long voters within a revised district.

-Murder of Huey Long
+Assassination of Huey Long

-On Sunday, September 8, 1935, Carl Weiss confronted and shot Huey Long in the Capitol building in Baton Rouge.
-At 9:20 p.m., just after passage of the bill effectively removing Judge Pavy, Weiss approached Long, and, according to the generally accepted version of events, fired a single shot with a handgun from four feet (1.2 m) away.
+On September 8, 1935, Carl Weiss confronted and shot Huey Long in the Capitol building in Baton Rouge.
+At 9:20 p.m., just after passage of a bill reconfiguring the district of Weiss's father-in-law Judge Benjamin Henry Pavy to deny him reelection, Weiss approached Long.

+According to the generally accepted version of events, Weiss fired a single shot with a handgun from four feet (1.2 m) away.
 Long was struck in the torso.
 Long's bodyguards, nicknamed the "Cossacks" or "skullcrushers", responded by firing at Weiss with their own pistols, killing him; an autopsy found that Weiss had been shot more than 60 times by Long's bodyguards.

 Alternative theories and denials of the assassination

-In the years since the event, theories have arisen that Weiss did not actually murder Senator Long; with some speculating that Long was, in fact, killed by a stray bullet fired from the gun of one of his bodyguards.
+As both Long and Weiss died before a trial could be held, the claim that Weiss was Long's assassin was never proven in court.
+Additionally, no autopsy was ever performed on Long.
+In the years since the event, theories have arisen that Weiss did not actually murder Senator Long, with some speculating that Long was, in fact, killed by a stray bullet fired from the gun of one of his bodyguards.

 Family denials

 At the time, Weiss's wife and their families did not accept his guilt.
 Indeed, Weiss's parents indicated that he had seemed quite happy earlier on the day that Long was killed.
 Many people close to the family, as well as politicians of the time, doubted the official version of the shooting.

-Weiss's son, Carl Jr., an infant at the time of his father's death, had since vigorously disputed the assertion.
+Weiss's son, Carl Jr., an infant at the time of his father's death, later vigorously disputed the assertion that his father killed Long.
 In a 1993 interview on the NBC program Unsolved Mysteries, he asserted that Long was accidentally shot by one of his own bodyguards.
 Donald Pavy, a medical doctor and first cousin of Weiss's wife Yvonne Pavy, conducted a scientific study of the case and concluded in his book Accident and Deception: The Huey Long Shooting that Weiss did not shoot the governor-turned-senator.

-However, this view is not accepted by Louisiana State University Professor, T. Harry Williams, who writes in his Pulitzer Prize-winning biography of Long:
+However, this view is not accepted by Louisiana State University Professor T. Harry Williams, who writes in his 1969 Pulitzer Prize-winning biography of Long:

 Williams then goes on to say that: